 Reconsideration line: A credit card call center that handles requests to overturn a declined credit card application or situations in which the credit card company needs additional information to successfully process a credit card application.

-Reward card: A credit card that offers rewards in points, miles or cashback, based on customer spending.
+Reward card: A credit card that offers rewards in points, miles or

 Shopping portal: A third-party online shopping website that allows you to earn bonus points on purchases through vendors like airlines, department stores, Amazon and more.